mvysny/vok-orm/README.md

 > vok-orm uses the [jdbi-orm](https://gitlab.com/mvysny/jdbi-orm) and [JDBI](http://jdbi.org/) under the belt, and introduces first-class Kotlin support on top of those frameworks.

+## Supported Databases

+vok-orm currently supports MySQL, MariaDB, PostgreSQL, H2, Microsoft SQL and CockroachDB.
+Other databases are untested - they might or might not work.

 ## Usage

 Just add the following lines to your Gradle script, to include this library in your project: